NMasters52/IMS/README.md

 Future Updates

     Transition to React framework for improved performance and maintainability.
+    I have since become much more familiar with responsive website design.
+This original versions css will be refractored to much dryer and responsive code with BEM method.
     Enhanced user interface and experience.
     Additional features based on user feedback.